treaz/jenkins-flow/README.md

 - **Linear Workflow**: Trigger jobs in a defined sequence.
 - **Robust Polling**: Waits for Queue items to start and Builds to finish.
 - **Fail Fast**: Stops immediately if a job fails.
-- **Notifications**: macOS desktop notifications on completion, with optional Slack integration.
+- **Notifications**: macOS desktop notifications via `terminal-notifier`, with optional Slack integration.
 - **Secure Auth**: Separation of concerns with `instances.yaml` (ignored) and `workflow.yaml`.

 ## Installation